witt3rd/blog/2015-01/linked-data/main.md

 We can now parse almost all the lines --- except we don't have a full definitions of `Object` since we don't yet support `Literals`.

 # Baby Step 5: Literals
 Going by the spec, `Literals` are just strings.
-However, the reality is that these strings often have the language specifiers added.
+However, the reality is that these strings often have the language and data type specifiers added.
 This complicates parsing a little bit.
+Let's start simply, then handle the extended cases.

 ~~~~ { .scala }
   // object ::= uriref | namedNode | literal